Tundra Connections Schedule

 Monday, October 30, 2:30 pm CT; All ages

-Our 10 Favorite Things About Polar Bears (Quark Summit)
+Our 10 Favorite Things About Polar Bears (Quark Summit) - Missed it?
+Watch the archive.

 Tune in for our Top 10 favorite things about polar bears!
 Sponsored by Quark Expeditions, a major supporter of Polar Bears International.